 What's happened

-The Scottish deal market has shown signs of recovery in early 2026, with high-profile transactions like NatWest's acquisition of Evelyn Partners and AG Barr's acquisitions.
+Since mid-April, Scottish dealmaking has shown signs of recovery with high-profile transactions like NatWest's acquisition of Evelyn Partners and AG Barr's acquisitions.
 However, deal completion remains challenging due to longer processes, deeper due diligence, and cautious buyers, especially outside top-tier assets.
+Market activity is more selective and competitive.

 What's behind the headline?